Introduction: Key Current Trends – Global Overview

 Impact on FDI regulation: overview

 The global trends explored above have cumulatively resulted in significantly enhanced scrutiny of FDI in many jurisdictions in recent years.
-This has manifested itself in a number of different ways.
+This has manifested itself in a number of different ways: the overview set out below highlights some recent examples, with further detail set out in subsequent chapters.

 Expansion of the sectors in which FDI regulation applies

-As discussed above, the scope of many FDI regimes now extends well beyond military and defence matters and also encompasses transactions concerning critical infrastructure, communications assets, advanced technology and data, among other sectors.
-Although the expansion to acquisitions in the healthcare sector in a number of jurisdictions is largely a response to the coronavirus pandemic, much of the recent expansion of the sectors to which FDI regulation applies has been undertaken on a permanent basis, independent of considerations relating to the pandemic response.
+As discussed above, the scope of many FDI regimes now extends well beyond military and defence matters and also encompasses transactions relating to critical infrastructure, communications assets and advanced technology and data, among other sectors.
+Although the expansion to acquisitions in the healthcare sector in a number of jurisdictions was largely a response to the covid-19 pandemic, much of the recent expansion of the sectors to which FDI regulation applies has been implemented on a permanent basis, independent of considerations relating to the pandemic response.
 For example:

-- In Germany, significant reforms to the German FDI regime announced in May 2021 include new filing obligations focused on acquisitions of high-technology enterprises, including companies developing automated or autonomous driving functions, specific nanoelectronic components and certain smart meter gateways.
+- In Germany, significant reforms to the German FDI regime announced in May 2021 include new filing obligations focused on acquisitions of high-tech enterprises, including companies developing automated or autonomous driving functions, specific nano-electronic components and certain smart meter gateways.

-- In the United Kingdom, the new mandatory notification regime introduced by the National Security and Investment Act 2021 (which will come into force on 4 January 2022) will extend to qualifying acquisitions of control of target entities that carry out specified activities in the United Kingdom in one or more of 17 specified sectors.
-In July 2021, the UK government issued near-final draft definitions of the specified activities for the 17 sectors, including energy, transport, communications, artificial intelligence, data infrastructure and a number of other tech-related sectors.
+- In the United Kingdom, the new mandatory notification regime introduced by the National Security and Investment Act 2021 (in force since 4 January 2022) extends to qualifying acquisitions of control of target entities that carry out specified activities in the United Kingdom in one or more of 17 specified sectors.
+These include energy, transport, communications, artificial intelligence, data infrastructure and a number of other tech-related sectors.

 Differentiation based on the identity of the investor

-A similar approach, albeit implemented in a slightly different way, can also be seen in the United States, where reforms expanding the jurisdiction of CFIUS with effect from 13 February 2020 included identifying ‘excepted investors’ with substantial ties to friendly countries (currently designated as Australia, Canada and the United Kingdom), who are exempt from filing requirements that would otherwise apply to certain non-controlling ‘covered’ investments in US businesses (rather than identifying counties from which inward investment will be subject to stricter scrutiny).
+A similar approach, albeit implemented in a slightly different way, can also be seen in the United States, where reforms expanding the jurisdiction of CFIUS with effect from 13 February 2020 included identifying ‘excepted investors’ with substantial ties to friendly countries (currently designated as Australia, Canada, New Zealand and the United Kingdom), which are exempt from filing requirements that would otherwise apply to certain non-controlling ‘covered’ investments in US businesses (rather than identifying countries from which inward investment will be subject to stricter scrutiny).

-It is notable, however, that the new national security screening regime that will come into force in the United Kingdom on 4 January 2022 does not make any formal distinction between different types of investors and, indeed, applies in principle to both non-UK and UK investors alike (although the government has acknowledged that UK investors will be inherently less likely to give rise to national security concerns in practice).
-The UK Secretary of State published a final statement on 2 November 2021 about how the government intends to exercise the call-in power under the National Security and Investment Act.
-This expressly states that the government does not regard state-owned entities, sovereign wealth funds, or other entities affiliated with foreign states, as being inherently more risky from a national security perspective.
-Similarly, the EU FDI Regulation (which became fully operational on 11 October 2020) is ‘nationality neutral’ insofar as it applies equally to all FDI in EU Member States by non-EU investors (although the review framework set out therein does not apply to EU investors, and so does involve an important degree of differentiation in that regard).
+It is notable, however, that the new national security screening regime in force in the United Kingdom since 4 January 2022 does not make any formal distinction between different types of investors and, indeed, applies in principle to both non-UK and UK investors alike.
+The government has acknowledged that UK investors will be inherently less likely to give rise to national security concerns in practice, but there is already at least one example of an acquisition by a UK acquirer being called in under the new regime – Epiris/Sepura – which was only permitted to proceed subject to commitments.
+Similarly, the EU FDI Regulation is ‘nationality neutral’, insofar as it applies equally to all FDI in EU Member States by non-EU investors (although the review framework set out therein does not apply to EU investors, and so does involve an important degree of differentiation in that regard).

 Increased use of mandatory notification requirements

 Mandatory notification for certain transactions (combined with a corresponding prohibition on completion prior to clearance) has long been a feature of FDI regimes in some jurisdictions, such as France and Japan.
-However, a number of FDI regimes that have been based historically on a largely voluntary notification system (combined with powers for the relevant authority to ‘call-in’ for review transactions that trigger the relevant thresholds) have recently moved towards – or are considering moving towards – a (wider) mandatory notification system.
+However, a number of FDI regimes that have been based historically on a largely voluntary notification system (combined with powers for the relevant authority to ‘call in’ for review transactions that trigger the relevant thresholds) have recently moved towards a (wider) mandatory notification system.

-This is well illustrated by recent reforms in Germany, where a major revision of the FDI regime initiated in March 2020 has significantly expanded the scope of mandatory filing requirements to a much wider range of business activities (with further expansion of the sectors covered announced in May 2020 – see above).
-Mandatory notification for certain transactions in specified sectors is also a key feature of the new UK national security screening regime and draft proposals for a broader screening regime for foreign investment in the Netherlands (both regimes will also have retroactive effect, that is to say they would apply to notifiable transactions completed after a particular date).
+This is well illustrated by recent reforms in Germany, where a major revision of the FDI regime initiated in March 2020 has significantly expanded the scope of mandatory filing requirements to a much wider range of business activities (with further expansion of the sectors covered announced in May 2021 – see above).
+Mandatory notification for certain transactions in specified sectors is also a key feature of new investment screening regimes recently introduced in the UK and the Netherlands, both of which also have retroactive effect (that is to say they will apply to certain notifiable transactions completed prior to the commencement date of the relevant legislation).
 This trend also extends beyond Europe: for example, in a departure from previous CFIUS practice, the implementing regulations of the Foreign Investment Risk Review Modernization Act of 2018 that took effect on 13 February 2020 impose mandatory filing requirements for certain ‘covered investments’ in US businesses that deal in critical technology, critical infrastructure or sensitive personal data.

 Lowering of notification thresholds